marco-de-pietri/FLUNED-repository/README.md

 ## FLUNED-Repository Installation

-For user simplicity and because the two tools can be coupled, the tools are to be installed together.

 The recommeded way is to use the installation script present in the _FLUNED-Repository/installation-script/_ folder.

 The tools needs to run in a linux environment, the software requirements are OpenFOAM v12 and the packages listed either in the toml file or in the installation script.